 If your site uses infinite scroll, serves up content dynamically via AJAX, or pages change without the URL subsequently changing or the DOM refreshing, you’ll need to do some additional implementation.

-Anytime a visitor navigates to a new page or piece of content, you’ll need to call a custom variable called
+Anytime a visitor navigates to a new page or piece of content, you’ll need to call the function

 You’ll need to setup logic to handle these lines of code: